Trustpilot

 Short Term Holiday Rentals in Antigua

 Taxi fares can soon mount up so if you're planning on exploring a fair bit it may be worth considering hiring a car, even just for a few days.
 With Antigua being so compact it is possible to see a lot of points of interest in one day.
 Hiring a small car such as a Kia Picante for three days, will set you back around US$170 inclusive of licence fee and insurance.
 Diesel is also cheap averaging around US$5 per gallon, equating to around £1 per litre.
-Email me at info.worldwidetravelideas@gmail.com for WhatsApp me on +44 7732 329863 for car hire and taxi recommendations.
+Email me at info.worldwidetravelideas@gmail.com or WhatsApp me on +44 7732 329863 for car hire and taxi recommendations.

-17 Things to do in Antigua on a budget
+18 Things to do in Antigua on a budget

 Last remaining cannon at Fort Berkeley

-1. Visit one of Antigua's 365 beaches - free
+Visit one of Antigua's 365 beaches - free

 Sunset at Pigeon Point Beach